gryan12/TicketSniping/README.md

 # docker-django-react

-Blank Project for ticket sniping, with django/react and postgres
+Group Project for ticket sniping, with django/react and postgres

 ## Prerequisites